-Fuel plays a vital role in supporting human activities, yet the heavy reliance on fossil fuels presents a significant challenge due to the limited availability of petroleum reserves, which are projected to last only about 11 more years [1].
+Fuel plays a vital role in supporting human activities, yet the heavy reliance on fossil fuels poses a significant challenge the limited availability of petroleum reserves, which are projected to last only about 11 more years[1].
 Ensuring long-term energy security in Indonesia, therefore, requires strategic efforts to prevent fuel shortages and price instability.
 Among the various solutions, renewable alternative fuels have gained strong attention as a sustainable option.

 Biodiesel is a renewable and environmentally friendly fuel produced through the transesterification of triglycerides with alcohol, typically in the presence of a catalyst.
-Catalysts are essential for accelerating the reaction under mild temperature and atmospheric pressure conditions [2].
-Common catalysts are strong bases derived from first group raw metals, such as sodium hydroxide (NaOH) and potassium hydroxide (KOH) [3].
-However, these hydroxide catalysts can promote side reactions such as saponification, particularly due to the formation of water when hydroxides react with methanol during alkoxide formation [4].
-The water produced in this reaction complicates the separation of biodiesel in the final stages, especially during the washing process [5].
+Catalysts are essential for accelerating reactions under mild conditions (e.g., at low temperatures and atmospheric pressure)[2].
+Common catalysts are strong bases derived from first-row metals, such as sodium hydroxide (NaOH) and potassium hydroxide (KOH)[3].
+However, these hydroxide catalysts can promote side reactions, such as saponification, particularly because water is formed when hydroxides react with methanol during alkoxide formation[4].
+The water produced in this reaction complicates biodiesel separation in the final stages, particularly during purification (washing)[5].

 Sodium glyceroxide has emerged as a promising alternative catalyst because it can be synthesized from glycerol, a major by-product of biodiesel production, thereby supporting circular and sustainable processing.
-Sodium is also more economical than potassium, and glycerol is considered more environmentally benign compared to methanol derived from non-renewable natural gas sources [6].
+Sodium is also more economical than potassium, and glycerol is considered more environmentally benign compared to methanol derived from non-renewable natural gas sources[6].
 These advantages position sodium glyceroxide as an innovative, more sustainable catalyst for biodiesel production.

-Crude biodiesel must be purified to meet quality specifications SNI 7182:2024 [7].
-Purification is essential to remove contaminants that may cause operational issues [8].
-For example, residual glycerol can lead to injector fouling [9], while excess alcohol reduces flash point and increases corrosion risks on metals such as aluminum and zinc [10].
+Crude biodiesel must be purified to meet quality specifications SNI 7182:2024[7].
+Purification is essential to remove contaminants that may cause operational issues[8].
+For example, residual glycerol can lead to injector fouling[9], whereas excess alcohol reduces the flash point and increases corrosion risk for metals such as aluminum and zinc[10].
 Biodiesel purification can generally be performed using two main methods, wet washing and dry washing.
-Wet washing employs water as a cleaning agent to remove impurities such as glycerol, residual alcohol, and soap from biodiesel [11].
+Wet washing uses water as a cleaning agent to remove impurities, such as glycerol, residual alcohol, and soap, from biodiesel[11].
 This method is simple and effective but requires large volumes of water and generates wastewater if not properly managed.
 In contrast, dry washing uses adsorbents such as magnesol, silica gel, or ion-exchange resins to remove impurities without water, but it is more costly and less efficient in achieving the same purity as wet washing.
 Therefore, optimization of the wet washing process remains essential to improve biodiesel quality while minimizing water use and waste generation.

-Water washing remains one of the most commonly applied purification methods due to its ability to remove residual alcohol, catalyst, water, and glycerol [12].
+Water washing remains one of the most commonly applied purification methods due to its ability to remove residual alcohol, catalyst, water, and glycerol[12].
 However, washing conditions strongly influence the final biodiesel quality and product yield, and studies in the past five years highlight the need for optimized washing strategies to ensure consistent fuel quality.

 While previous research has investigated various washing techniques and purification aids, only a limited number of studies have focused on optimizing washing conditions specifically for biodiesel produced using sodium glyceroxide catalysts.
-Moreover, the combined effects of water to biodiesel ratio and washing temperature on critical quality parameters such as total glycerol and water content remain underexplored.
+Moreover, the combined effects of water-to-biodiesel ratio and washing temperature on critical quality parameters such as total glycerol and water content remain underexplored.
 Therefore, this research aims to optimize biodiesel washing conditions using Response Surface Methodology (RSM) and to compare the purification performance of sodium glyceroxide and NaOH catalysts under optimal conditions.
 The objectives of this study are to determine the optimal washing parameters and to evaluate the resulting biodiesel quality based on total glycerol and water content.